|Barcelona Christmas - Things to do at Christmas|

 Christmas shopping Barcelona

-Barcelona is one of the top European cities for Christmas shopping and to kick off the Christmas shopping one of Barcelona's most fashionable shopping street Passeig de Gracia organises the annual Barcelona Shopping Night with activities and opening times until midnight.
-In 2104 the Barcelona Shopping Night is on 4th December with a Hollywood theme.
+Barcelona is one of the top European cities for shopping in general and Barcelona's Christmas shopping usually kicks off with Black Friday on Friday 27th November and a Christmas shopping event on one of Barcelona's most fashionable shopping street Passeig de Gracia which organises the annual Barcelona Shopping Night with shopping activities and opening times until midnight.
+The Barcelona Shopping Night is on Thursday 3rd December 2015.
 Barcelona has extra Christmas shopping days in December.
 Shops can choose to be open on public holidays and Sundays in December.
-Most shops in the city centre will be open on these extra shopping days in December:
+Many shops in the city centre will be open on these extra shopping days in December: Sunday 8th, 15th and 22nd December 2015

 Barcelona Christmas markets